daveboat/spp/README.md

 Note that, in the first case, the function would have no weights, and could therefore doesn't need to be represented as a Module, but in the second case, convolutions with weights are needed.

 This code was written and commented for minimalism and ease of understanding.
+Yes, it would be easier to do this with one of the Adaptive pooling functions, but I find that the mechanics of those functions are less visible than if we stick with doing the pooling size computations explicitly.